-Initial Information FIN Facilitator Contact Name Barbara Krakower FIN-Trained Leader Gina Turchiaro FIN-Trained Leader Email Address Gina.Turchiaro@BrowardSchools.com School Administrator on the SBPIE Team Ryan Atwood School Admin Email Address Ryan.Atwood@BrowardSchools.com School Type Middle
+Initial Information FIN Facilitator Contact Name Michelle Chemaly FIN-Trained Leader Michelle Chemaly FIN-Trained Leader Email Address michelle.chemaly@browardschools.com School Administrator on the SBPIE Team Kathy May School Admin Email Address kathy.may@browardschools.com School Type Elementary

-Domain: Leadership and De cision N 1aking lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A runy 1.
+Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A runy 1.
 The school leadership team analyzes data to identify barriers and initiate improvement steps that increase the number of students with low-and high-incidence disabilities, across all grades, in general education and natural contexts.
 School analyzes data of all SWDs to identify current barriers and practices for the provision of educational services in general education classes and natural contexts.
 School increases the number of SWDs who receive educational services in inclusive classrooms and natural contexts.
 Data are collected, analyzed and shared with all teachers regarding student achievement of SWDs in general education and natural contexts.
 Data chats are conducted with students to create strong accountability and high expectations.
-Y ESE Specialist and administration utilize data to equally disseminate inclusion students among teams of teachers.
-Administration conducts data chats.
-ESE Support Facilitators, SLP, and general education teachers participate in trainings to better provide ESE services to students in the general education classes. and school assessments and alternate assessments, other a atcomes, observations from classroom walk-throughs and p Aligns with District BPIE Indicator #1.
-Please Il education and natural contexts. e see the Appendices: Glossary of Terms section for definiti ons of the terms fou ind above : leadersh ip team, low- and high-incidence disabilities and Comm Comments:
+Y Data chats are conducted with students to create strong accountability and high expectations.
+Increasing numbers of SWDs in general education/Inclusive classrooms.
+Mtss/Rtl process of students receiving tier 3 interventions. and school assessments and alternate assessments, other a atcomes, observations from classroom walk-throughs and p Aligns with District BPIE Indicator #1.
+Please I education and natural contexts. e see the Appendices: Glossary of Terms section for definiti ons of the terms fou ınd above : leadersh ip team, low- and high-incidence disabilities and Comm Comments: